soulhotel/userChrome-Companion/README.md

 ## End Goal

-ⓘ To append *any* character to the <ins>end</ins> of the Firefox Window; Mimicking the functionality of userChrome toggle without appending invisible (in your face characters) to the firefox window title; Using post-title manipulation to trigger userChrome (css) styles.
+ⓘ To append *any* character/code/trigger to the Firefox Window; Mimicking the functionality of userChrome toggle without appending invisible (in your face characters) to the title preface; Using title manipulation to trigger userChrome (css) styles.
+First attempt was a failure..
+So lets try this again.

 Where turning two "options" on, like: `🐱 cat mode` and `🐶 dog mode`, modifies the end of the window title like so:
 - `New Tab` becomes
 - `New Tab 🐱 🐶`
-> this does not effect a Tabs' label text, for anyone new to userchrome toggle)
+> this does not effect a Tabs' label text, for anyone new to userchrome toggle

 Through turning an option on via userChrome Companion, `🐱 cat mode` and `🐶 dog mode` can be triggered in userChrome.css, like:
 ```